Our Privacy Policy

 What transport you use

-Marketing and communications dataYour preferences in receiving marketing from us and third parties
+Marketing and communications dataYour marketing and communication preferences in receiving marketing from us and third parties

 Energy supply dataThe date we start supplying your energy